Radiofrequency

 Many

-should have an exposure control plan or safety plan that outlines the types
+employer should have an exposure control plan or safety plan that outlines

-of controls for those working near cellular stations.
-Controls such as
+the types of controls for those working near cellular stations.
+Controls

 performed); proper training, procedures, and signage; and monitoring RF